ElliotPhipps/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.It is a programming interface for HTML and XML documents and represents the web page and be used to manipulate the page without using CSS/HTML.

 2. What is an event?

+An event is when something causes something on the page to be manipulated.

 3. What is an event listener?

+An event listener looks for when an event happens and says what should happen when the event happens.

 4. Why would we convert a NodeList into an Array?

+We would convert a NodeList into an Array because you can't manipulate the NodeList as well as you can with an Array.

 5. What is a component?

+A component is a set of reusable elements that directs the elements in how to interact.

 ### Git Set up